jpeters-cloud/requirement-analysis/README.md

 ### 3. Enhances Quality and User Satisfaction
 When requirements are well-defined and validated, the final product is more likely to meet user expectations, comply with business goals, and perform as intended.
 This improves both product quality and client satisfaction.

+## Key Activities in Requirement Analysis

+Requirement Analysis consists of several structured activities that help gather and define what the software system should do.
+The key activities include:

+- **Requirement Gathering:**
+  This is the process of collecting requirements from stakeholders such as clients, users, and subject matter experts.
+It involves identifying sources of requirements and understanding the business needs.

+- **Requirement Elicitation:**
+  Involves engaging stakeholders through interviews, surveys, brainstorming sessions, and observations to uncover hidden, implicit, and explicit requirements.
+It's about discovering the real needs behind what users say they want.

+- **Requirement Documentation:**
+  Once gathered, requirements are documented in a clear and structured format.
+This includes functional and non-functional requirements and is often represented using Software Requirements Specification (SRS) documents.

+- **Requirement Analysis and Modeling:**
+  At this stage, the requirements are analyzed for clarity, completeness, consistency, and feasibility.
+Techniques like use cases, data flow diagrams, and UML models are used to visualize and better understand the system.

+- **Requirement Validation:**
+  This step ensures that the documented requirements accurately reflect stakeholder needs.
+It involves reviews, walkthroughs, and approval from stakeholders to confirm the requirements are correct and achievable.